-- (b) 500,000,000 shares of Class A Common Stock, par value \$0.01 per share ("Class A Common Stock"); - (c) 500,000,000 shares of Class B Common Stock, par value \$0.01 per share ("Class B Common Stock"); - (d) 1,000,000,000 shares of Class C Common Stock, par value \$0.01 per share ("Class C Common Stock"); and - (e) 1,000,000,000 shares of Class D Common Stock, par value \$0.01 per share ("Class D Common Stock" and, together with the Class A Common Stock, the Class B Common Stock, and the Class C Common Stock, the "Common Stock").
+- (b) 500,000,000 shares of Class A Common Stock, par value \$0.01 per share ("Class A Common Stock"); - (c) 500,000,000 shares of Class B Common Stock, par value \$0.01 per share ("Class B Common Stock"); - (d) 1,000,000,000 shares of Class C Common Stock, par value \$0.01 per share ("Class C Common Stock"); and

+(e) 1,000,000 shares of Class D Common Stock, par value \$0.01 per share ("Class D Common Stock" and, together with the Class A Common Stock, the Class B Common Stock, and the Class C Common Stock, the "Common Stock").

 Section 2.
 Section 3.
 Preferred Stock.
 The Preferred Stock may be issued from time to time and in one or more series.
 By resolution adopted by the affirmative vote of at least a majority of the total number of directors then in office, the board of directors of the Corporation (the "Board of Directors") is authorized to determine or alter the powers, preferences and rights, and the qualifications, limitations and restrictions granted to or imposed upon any wholly unissued series of Preferred Stock, and within the limitations or restrictions stated in any resolution or resolutions of the Board of Directors adopted by the affirmative vote of at least a majority of the total number of directors then in office, originally fixing the number of shares constituting any series of Preferred Stock to increase or decrease (but not below the number of shares of any such series of Preferred Stock, then outstanding) the number of shares of any such series of Preferred Stock and to fix the number of shares of any series of Preferred Stock.
-In the event that the number of shares of any series of Preferred Stock shall be so decreased, the shares constituting such decrease shall resume the status which such shares had prior to the adoption of the resolution originally fixing the number of shares of such series of Preferred Stock subject to the requirements of applicable law.
-The powers, preferences and relative, participating, optional and other special rights of each series of Preferred Stock, and the qualifications, limitations and restrictions granted to or imposed upon, any such series of Preferred Stock may be made dependent upon facts ascertainable outside the resolutions or resolutions providing for the issue of such Preferred Stock, adopted by the affirmative vote of at least a majority of the total number of directors then in office, provided that the manner in which such facts shall operate upon the powers, preferences and rights of, and the qualifications, limitations and restrictions thereof, if any, may differ from those of any and all other series at any time outstanding.
-Any of the powers, preferences and rights of, and the qualifications, limitations and restrictions granted to or imposed upon, such series of Preferred Stock is clearly and expressly set forth in the resolution or resolutions providing for the issue of such series of Preferred Stock adopted by the affirmative vote of at least a majority of the total number of directors then in office.
+In the event that the number of shares of any series of Preferred Stock shall be so decreased, the shares constituting such decrease shall resume the status which such shares had prior to the adoption of the resolution originally fixing the number of shares of Preferred Stock subject to the requirements of applicable law.
+The powers, preferences and relative, participating, optional and other special rights of each series of Preferred Stock, and the qualifications, limitations and restrictions granted to or imposed upon, any such series of Preferred Stock may be made dependent upon facts ascertainable outside the resolutions or resolutions providing for the issue of such Preferred Stock, adopted by the affirmative vote of at least a majority of the total number of shares of any and indote series and rights of, and the qualifications, limitations and restrictions granted to or imposed upon, any such series of Preferred Stock the in office, provided that the manner in which such facts shall o